English Grammar Tense for Class 2

 • She finished her homework before dinner.

-Tip for Class 2 Students: If it is done or finished, it is in the past tense.
+Tip for Class 2 Students: If it is done or finished, use the past tense.
 Many regular verbs end with -ed, like “played,” “visited,” or “finished.”

 3. Future Tense: Actions That Will Happen